Terms and Conditions

 About our farm operation

-Close to Home Organics Ltd. and Earth Apple Organic Farm operate at Glen Valley Organic Farm Co-op, a 50-acre certified organic farm in Abbotsford.
+Close to Home Organics Ltd. operates at Glen Valley Organic Farm Co-op, a 50-acre certified organic farm in Abbotsford.
 The fields at Glen Valley Organic Farm are located on the Fraser River floodplain.
 This means we grow on some of the richest, most fertile soil in British Columbia.
 It also means that our crop plans are impacted by the water levels of the Fraser River.
 Close to Home Organics is run by Chris Bodnar and Paige Dampier.
-Earth Apple Organic Farm is operated by Shirlene Cote and Michael Nyberg.

 We have a wet growing season on the coast, generally punctuated by two months of hot, dry weather.
 As a result, our primary CSA share does not include tree fruit.
 To offer a more complete option to our subscribers, we are offering an optional fruit share, sourced from other certified organic farms in BC.
-In 2022, we will again source a large portion of the fruit from Snowy Mountain Organic Farm in Cawston.
+In 2025, we will again source a large portion of the fruit from Snowy Mountain Organic Farm in Cawston.
 This will include cherries, apricots, peaches, plums, apples, pears and asian pears.
+It will also include blueberries (from Glen Valley), and melons and grapes from other BC organic fruit growers.

-In addition, CSA subscribers have exclusive access to our online store, and may add items to their weekly box as they are available throughout the season.
+In addition, CSA subscribers have exclusive access to our online store, and may add items to their weekly box.
+The store continues to evolve and new items are added regularly as we find things that we think our members would like and that complement our vegetable operation.

 The Risk of Joining a CSA

 Glen Valley Organic Farm cannot guarantee the delivery of specific crops at specific times in specific quantities.
 Our crop availability is subject to weather, harvest timing, labour availability and quality of crops.
-All of our produce is graded and, with the exception of berries, is washed before packing.
+All of our produce is graded and, with some exceptions (like berries), is washed before packing.
 We will, occasionally, send produce in our CSA boxes that is blemished or mis-shapen if the crop has grown that way and we would otherwise not have that product available for you; we will do this to avoid waste and to ensure variety in your boxes and we will always explain why something may look different.

-We deliver CSA subscriptions in Rubbermaid containers.
-These boxes are durable (we re-use them) and help to keep your produce fresh from packing through to pick-up.
-The cost of these containers is not included in your subscription price and remain the property of Glen Valley Organic Farm.
+We deliver CSA subscriptions in hard-plastic containers.
+These boxes are durable (we wash, sanitize and re-use them weekly) and help to keep your produce fresh from packing through to pick-up.
+The cost of these containers is not included in your subscription price and remain the property of Glen Valley Organic Farm (if you notice you have one from a past delivery holding your camping supplies, or winter coats, or is sitting around empty in your garage, we'd love to get it back...no questions asked!).
 Occasionally produce in the boxes is weighed out into plastic or paper bags.
 We do everything we can to avoid the use of additional plastic while still remaining efficient in our operations.

 Payment Options